Sumas y restas

-Sumas y Restas (Additions and Subtractions) is a 2004 Colombian drama film written and directed by Víctor Gaviria.
-The plot follows a young real estate developer who ventures into cocaine trafficking lured by the opportunity of making money fast, but his life descends in a spiral of drugs and violence.
-As he did in his previous films, Víctor Gaviria opted to cast non professional actors.
+Sumas y Restas (Additions and Subtractions) is a 2004 Colombian drama film directed and co-written by Víctor Gaviria.
+The plot follows a young real estate developer who ventures into cocaine trafficking lured by the opportunity of making quick money, but his life descends in a spiral of drugs and violence.
+As he did in his previous films, Víctor Gaviria opted to cast non-professional actors.

 Plot

 Santiago is a young engineer who owns a prosperous company as a real estate developer.
-With a wife who loves him and a baby boy, Santiago enjoys a comfortable life between an apartment in Medellin and a large recreational farmhouse in the country side.
+With a wife who loves him and a baby boy, Santiago enjoys a comfortable life between an apartment in Medellin and a large recreational farmhouse in the countryside.
 In 1984, cocaine trafficking is rampant and many of those who buy the properties built by Santiago are drug dealers laundering money.
-Facing a shortage of cash need it to end his latest building project, Santiago asks for a loan form his father, owner of a transport company, but his old man can't provide any economical help then due to a case of land piracy in his company.
-During a party with friends at his farmhouse Santiago is lured to get the money he needs from one of his friends who is a wealthy drug dealer.
-Although entice to the heavy partying, money and drugs that comes with the business, Santiago is initially reluctant to get involve dealing with drugs.
+Facing a shortage of cash needed to complete his latest building project, Santiago asks for a loan form his father, owner of a transport company, but his old man cannot provide any financial help then due to a case of land piracy in his company.
+During a party with friends at his farmhouse, Santiago is lured to get the money he needs from one of his friends who is a wealthy drug dealer.
+Although enamored by the heavy partying, money and drugs that come with the business, Santiago is initially reluctant to get involved in dealing with drugs.